-We are currently attending worship virtually, and doing our best to create the same extravagant welcome in our online environment.
+We are currently attending worship both in-person and online.
+We do our best to create the same extravagant welcome in our online environment.

 What to Expect at KCUCC